 Branson’s done it again

-With a name like the Scarlett Lady, you know Richard Branson’s new Virgin Voyages cruise ship is meant to be a lot of fun… just maybe not for the whole family.
+With a name like the Scarlet Lady, you know Richard Branson’s new Virgin Voyages cruise ship is meant to be a lot of fun… just maybe not for the whole family.
 The adults only cruise has recently released its “rock star suite” designs bringing a little rebellion to the definition of “luxe”.

 Travellers 18 years and older will experience everything from tattoo parlours to luxury spas on board the Scarlett Lady.